Cuyamaca Rancho State Park Reforestation Project

 The story at Cuyamaca is all too familiar.
 Many forests, across the west especially, are falling victim to a vicious cycle of damage fed by climate change and human mismanagement.
 Warmer, drier temperatures cause droughts, and enable hungry bark beetles to take up residence in the forests.
 These factors alone kill off millions of trees each year, leading to a buildup of dead trees that make easy kindling for a wildfire.
 Then when the fire burns through the forest, all the carbon storage that the living trees provide is lost, and the carbon goes back into the atmosphere, further contributing to the same climate change patterns that put it at risk in the first place.

-In 2008, American Forests – with partners California State Parks, CAL Fire, and Conoco-Phillips – stepped in to break the cycle.
-As the first step, we planted 9,000 pine seedlings across 25 acres of the park, and monitored their progress.
-The next year we expanded the planting site to include 256 acres, then 331.
-We planted 78,000 more seedlings in 2009 and 2010, and plan to expand the planting site to 2,500 acres over the next decade.
+In 2008, American Forests — with partners California State Parks, CAL Fire and Conoco-Phillips — stepped in to break the cycle.
+As the first step, we planted 9,000 pine seedlings across 25 acres of the park and monitored their progress.
+The next year, we expanded the planting site to include 256 acres, then 331.
+Since 2008, 386,500 trees have been planted across 1,535 acres, and the plan is to expand the planting site to 2,500 acres by 2018.
 Working with our partners, the project has been designed to maximize the new forest’s carbon storage capability, by planting appropriate numbers of trees of a variety of native species, and continuing to monitor and maintain the growing forest.

 In addition to tree planting, we also wanted to address the causes of this wildfire, and so many others that burn through forests each year.
 This means getting the project recognition for what it is accomplishing – not just planting trees, but also increasing carbon storage to combat climate change.
 We want to encourage more people, agencies, and organizations to see the role that forests play in storing carbon and mitigating the threat of climate change.